-Similarly, if you do not have the Dual Wield weapon skill, you cannot wield two weapons at the same time.
+Similarly, if you do not have the Dual Wield weapon skill, you cannot wield two dagger or one-handed weapons at the same time.

 If your character has any natural weapons that are a part of their body, such as claws, you can use those weapons to strike, block, and use abilities without requiring a weapon skill.